German taxpayers will not finance diesel retrofits: minister

-BERLIN (Reuters) - German Transport Minister Andreas Scheuer said on Wednesday that his plan to battle air pollution in cities by retrofitting older diesel vehicles would require neither taxpayer funds nor money from the car owners.
+BERLIN (Reuters) - German Transport Minister Andreas Scheuer said on Wednesday that his plan to battle air pollution in cities by retrofitting older diesel vehicles would not require taxpayer funds or money from the car owners.

+The government is due to hold another summit on Friday to try to agree a way to tackle pollution from diesel vehicles without resorting to bans.
+Scheuer has said his priority was ensuring owners can swap old cars for cleaner ones.

 “My concept is currently based on needing no taxpayer money and that the car owners won’t have to pay for it.
 That means that German car manufacturers would have to build a framework that helps to rebuild trust,” Scheuer told broadcaster ZDF.